Basic Methods

 * * *

-Such exercises not only change us in the needed direction, but the attitude of other people toward us also changes.
+Such exercises not only change us in the needed direction, but the attitude of other people towards us also changes.
 We become pleasant to communicate with as well as just to be around.
 People start coming to us for spiritual advice too.
 I have witnessed a great number of such transformations.

 … Two interesting cases come to my mind.

-Once, after a class that I conducted, a woman came up to me and complained: well, you are saying right things about love, but what can I do with my flatmate: he is always irritated; we have not talked with him or said hello to each other for years!
+Once, after a class that I conducted, a woman came up to me and complained: well, you are saying right things about love, but what can I do with my flatmate: he is always irritated; we have not talked together or said hello to each other for years!
 I answered her: look, why don’t you start pouring your love at him tonight — right through the wall — like in the exercise Cross of Buddha.
-When she came to the next class, she told this: I did as you recommended and when next morning I met my flatmate in the kitchen, he smiled to me and said: “Why haven’t we said hello to each other for so many years?
+When she came to the next class, she told this: I did as you recommended and the next morning when I met my flatmate in the kitchen, he smiled to me and said: “Why haven’t we said hello to each other for so many years?
 Let’s start greeting each other!”

 There was another case.
 A young woman came to take part in a class in tears.
 I asked her what had happened?
 She said that she had been on the beach, taking sunbathes and doing the Cross of Buddha.
 A child had suddenly come up to her and said: ‘Don’t go there; there is a snake!’.
 ‘Why are you crying then’, I asked.
 She said, ‘It was the first time in my life that a child came up to me on his own!’